 - Tick the checkboxes of the bookings you wish to deliver together with the current booking.

-- You cannot tick the boxes of bookings that are booked at the same position as the current booking.
+- You cannot tick the boxes of bookings that are booked in the same position as the current booking.

 - The radio button copies the delivery period, targeting properties and volumes of the checked booking.
 Only check the radio button, if you are not editing the Header tab of the booking with the leading format.
 If this is the case, you should check the radio button of the leading format because of the trigger order.